Begin your recovery journey today by contacting the staff at Vantage Point. Our individualized services can help you achieve success.

 If you are struggling with symptoms of a mental health condition or substance abuse problem, do not let your suffering continue.
 If you have a loved one who is plagued by mental illness or chemical dependency, help him or her find the care that he or she needs.

-Please reach out to the kind, caring, and compassionate staff here at Vantage Point of Northwest Arkansas at your earliest convenience.
-For over 30 years, we have been helping children, teens, adults, and older adults overcome their struggles and embark on a path of true and lasting recovery.
+Please reach out to the kind, caring, and compassionate staff at your earliest convenience.
+For over 35 years, we have been helping children, teens, adults, and older adults overcome their struggles and embark on a path of true and lasting recovery.
 Every person who considers treatment at Vantage Point will enter a nurturing and welcoming environment where their needs become our staff’s top priority.

 Do not spend another day in pain.
 Reach out to us today.